 Avoid drilling holes into walls.
 Your landlord might end up charging you to fill them in.
 That doesn’t mean you can’t hang photos, frames and gorgeous artwork though.
 Use those damage free picture hanging strips which are easily available from most supermarkets.
 They hold a decent frame and come off leaving no evidence.

 Whilst relatively affordable, house plants can easily help you personalise a room.
 They add colour and keep the air in your home clean.
 House plants have even been proven to reduce stress.
 They can even help disguise nasty looking window ledges that you can’t do much else with.
+What are your favourite house plants?
+Have you researched what the best apartment plants are?

 Choose Charity and Shop Sales